Quantitative Superresolution Microscopy Workshop

 Who should attend

-This course is targeted to researchers who wanted to apply advanced optical microscopy techniques to address their research questions.
+This course is targeted to researchers who wanted to apply superresolution and related optical microscopy techniques to address their research questions.
 The workshop requires a working knowledge of fluorescence microscopy.
-Our participants should be comfortable carrying out experiments using wide-field, confocal, and/or multiphoton microscopes.

 2023 QSW attendees